A Connecticut couple and their four children were killed

 Their older sister Christiana Onita-Olojo said: 'Josephine always made people laugh.
 Jennifer is sweet.
 These are angels.'

-Disaster: Details of the passengers and crew on the plane which crashed into a poor residential area of Lagos in Nigeria are now starting to emerge
+the plane which crashed into a poor residential area of Lagos in Nigeria

 Carnage: People watch as a crane lifts the tail of the plane that crashed at Iju-Ishaga neighbourhood in Lagos